 Some Words of Caution Regarding Care of Latex

 Latex is a very sensitive material, which burns easily.
 For this reason, you may wish to carefully avoid storing or hanging your clothing near heaters or heat sources, avoiding fire, flame, and cigarettes/cigars.
 Similarly, avoid storing clothing in damp spaces or in direct sunlight or fluorescent light to avoid fading and deterioration of the latex material.
 Fingernails, watches, and sharp edges on jewelry can catch and tear your clothing.
-Metals such as copper, brass, and bronze will stain your clothing if permitted to come into contact with one another.
+Metals will stain your clothing if permitted to come into contact with one another by long periods of time, for this the best advice is to keep the zipper and metal detailing wrapped in tissue paper and avoid contact with latex.
 Makeup and perfume may stain or even break down the latex material and should also be avoided.
 Lastly, avoid oil-based products when wearing your latex clothing and opt for non-harmful silicone-based ones.

 Photography by Jose Martinez.